 FAQs

-Realistic resolutions focus on presence, calm communication, and consistent family time rather than perfection.
+Realistic resolutions focus on presence, calmer communication, and consistent family time not perfection.

 Start small, avoid guilt, and focus on habits rather than immediate results.